dayton-outar/shillings/docs/EXPERIENCE/TEACHING.md

 >
 > ...
 But the seemingly successful cramming process creates two problems.
 First, if the new learning in the neocortex isn’t reinforced by the hippocampus over subsequent days, the neocortical information and the hippocampal indexing links both simply fade away, whether the learner is a race car or a hiker.
 >
 > The second problem is perhaps even worse.
-It turns out that sleep, with its different-from-waking bath of neural chemicals and altered activity levels, serves as a sort of sealant for newly formed links in long-term memory.16 A night of cramming, with little or no sleep at the end, means that whatever information might have slipped into long-term memory in the neocortex doesn’t stick.
+It turns out that sleep, with its different-from-waking bath of neural chemicals and altered activity levels, serves as a sort of sealant for newly formed links in long-term memory.
+A night of cramming, with little or no sleep at the end, means that whatever information might have slipped into long-term memory in the neocortex doesn’t stick.
 >
 > ...
 >